nilsmartel/delta-offset-compression/README.md

 _Note, these claims remain to be tested_

+## Disadvantages

+This compression algorithm does not adapt well to data that is uniformly distributed in the interval of 0 to 2^32

 ## Compression Scheme

 The Scheme compressed 4 numbers at once, by employing *nullsupression, delta-, and offset encoding*.